scipopt/gcg/doc/resources/devs/howtos/generatevisu.md

 \n
 #### Defining Data to be plotted
 > **Times** are the most common arguments to plot (that's the reason for the naming),
 > but you can use whatever argument parsed you want.
+You can find a list of those @subpage visu-args "here".

 You can define what data to plot with the `--times` argument: